-The demonstration activity is targeted to SMEs having participated or still participating in a 'Research for SMEs'/'Research for SME Associations' project in the FP7 Capacities Programme.
+The test action is targeted to SMEs having participated or still participating in a 'Cooperative/Collective research' project funded under the last FP6 call (FP6-2004-SME-COOP and FP6-2004-SME-COLL) or in a 'Research for SMEs'/'Research for SME Associations' project in FP7.
 The aim is to guarantee that the benefits of supporting demonstration activities will go directly to the SMEs involved which are ready to fully exploit the results of such project.
-The consortium will have to prove that the results from the demonstration activity are ready and suitable for exploitation.
+The consortium will have to prove that the results subjects of the demonstration action are ready and suitable for exploitation.